 3. Brick Cladding

-Its installation is difficult and expensive too for bricks of particular finish are to be worked out and adjusted on the wall.
+- Its installation is difficult and expensive too for bricks of a particular finish to be worked out and adjusted on the wall.

-- It is available in different colour, texture, and finishes.
+- It is available in different colors, textures, and finishes.
 Even sizes can be varied too.

 - It is easily washable.

 - Bricks have high fire resistance, so brick cladding is also resistant to fire.